Fixing Error Code 228 on Your Lennox® Furnace

 This indicates your heating system couldn’t correct its pressure switch before starting.
 As a consequence, your system will not run for safety reasons.

 Repairing or replacing this part is better left to the technicians at Service Experts Heating & Air Conditioning in Ocala.
-Our NATE-certified technicians are among the best in the industry.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-equipped to handle all of your heating needs, including clearing a furnace error.

 How a Pressure Switch Works